 Make sure to run the damp ends of your hair with 2-3 drops of oil before and after you wash your hair.

 When washing your bleached hair, switch to sulfate-free, protein-rich, moisturizing shampoos and conditioners.
 Use protein-rich conditioners to nourish and maintain the integrity of your bleached hair.

-You can also follow this with a leave-in treatment serum to add that extra boost of nourishment and hydration.
+You can also follow this with a leave-in treatment serum to add that extra boost of hair nourishment and hydration.

 - Buy Multipurpose Hair Formulas